KSanders7070/ERAM_2_GEOJSON/Program Overview.md

             - May be multiple.
       - `DefaultSymbolProperties`
         - List of properties that are assigned to the following GeoMapSymbol objects that do not have overriding properties of their own.
-        - We only care about SymbolStyle and FilterGroup.
+        - SymbolStyle and FilterGroup is of importance.
         - Optional.
         - `SymbolStyle`
-          - (String) Details the sytle to be used for this Symbol.
+          - (String) Details the Style to be used for this Symbol.
           - May include:
             - VOR
               - Convert to read "vor"